Cjen1/reckon/README.md

 ## Installation

+First openvswitch must be loaded as a kernel module.
+On ubuntu this is done by `apt install openvswitch-switch`, however other distributions will require an equivalent but different invocation.

 ### Recommended method with Docker

 Run `make docker` to build a docker container containing all dependencies required to run a test with any of the clients, and to subsequently start it up, putting you into a Bash shell.